 The competition is open to writers worldwide, and both unpublished and published writers are welcome to enter.
 Entries can be submitted electronically or in hard copy, and a reading fee of $25 is payable.

-In 2015 the competition the winning manuscripts were Black Jesus and Other Superheroes by Venita Blackburn (fiction) The Zoo at Night by Susan Gubernat (poetry).
-Many past winners of the Prairie Schooner Book Prize have gone on to further publishing success: 2008’s poetry winner Kara Sandito won the Agha Shahid Ali Prize and 2010’s fiction winner Shane Hrbek is a New York Times Book Review Editor’s Choice pick for his 2015 novel Not on Fire, But Burning.
+Many past winners of the Prairie Schooner Book Prize have gone on to further publishing success: 2008’s poetry winner Kara Sandito won the Agha Shahid Ali Prize and 2010’s fiction winner Greg Hrbek is a New York Times Book Review Editor’s Choice pick for his 2015 novel Not on Fire, But Burning.

-Entries for the 2017 Prairie Schooner Book Prize close on Wednesday 15 March.
-For full entry details visit the Prairie Schooner website.
+Entries for the 2018 Prairie Schooner Book Prize close on Thursday 15 March.
+For full entry details visit the prize’s Submittable page.